The Newest Offering From Amazon Is A Waterproof Paperwhite Kindle

 And as is standard with all Kindles, the latest offering still has a battery charge that will last weeks with normal usage.
 The model will also have a built-in adjustable light which allows users to read at any time of the day or night and in any other sorts of lighting conditions.

 The latest waterproof offering from Amazon’s eReader devices will have a starting price of $129 and will be available for shipping from November 7.
-For those that want more storage capacities, can order the 32GB model for $159, In addition, a $249, 32GB model will include cellular connectivity.
+For those that want more storage capacities, they can order the 32GB model for $159, In addition, a $249, 32GB model will include cellular connectivity.